ebi-gene-expression-group/atlas-baseline-meta-analysis/curation/README.md

-# Selection of studies that can be merged in mete-analysis
+# Selection of studies that can be merged in meta-analysis